NoahSaso/snapper/README.md

 it will be called with the query's parameters as arguments and the result will be used.

+**`revalidate`** is an optional boolean that determines whether or not this query should be revalidated by the revalidate script.
+Defaults to `true`.

 ## Usage

 Run the server: